den-UXDI/portfolio-starter-kit/README.md

 - [Amazon Web Services](https://aws.amazon.com/) - Cheap and scalable - only pay for what you use (could be as low as $1-3/mo).
 No frills.
 - [Heroku](https://heroku.com/) Cloud app hosting - Probably overkill for what you need, but good if you want to scale to hosting full apps.
 Price tiers based on usage, from free to $500/mo.

-- Never use GoDaddy.
-Never use GoDaddy.
+- Never use GoDaddy. _Never use GoDaddy_.

 Each hosting service will have its own way of handling how your files are stored and updated.
 You'll need to read their documentation to understand how that works.